Marvin Sordell: Early career

 Born in Harrow, London, Sordell began playing football at the age of five for his local after-school football club, The Elms.
 He later joined a local youth team for a summer six-a-side tournament where he was selected as goalkeeper, conceding just one goal in the entire tournament as his side finished runners-up, losing 1–0 in the final.

 Following his brief stint as a goalkeeper, he moved up front for the following year for St Joseph's Youth '88 Football Club.
 Here, he was named as the manager's Player of the Season, before finishing as the club's top-scorer two seasons later.

 In his teenage years, Sordell went on trial with both Chelsea and Fulham.
 He joined Fulham and spent three years with the side, but was not offered a scholarship.
 He then attended the Football League exit trials, where he was offered a two-year scholarship with Watford.

 Watford

-After progressing through Watford's youth system from 2007 and featuring in their under-18 and reserve sides, Sordell joined Isthmian League Premier Division side Wealdstone on work experience in November 2008, making his debut in their 2–1 FA Trophy defeat by Tiverton Town on 1 November.
+After progressing through Watford's youth system from 2007 and featuring in their under-18 and reserve sides, Sordell linked up with Isthmian League Premier Division side Wealdstone on work experience in November 2008, making his debut in their 2–1 FA Trophy defeat by Tiverton Town on 1 November.
 He scored his first goal for the club after just 30 seconds of Wealdstone's game with Maidstone United on 15 November in a 3–2 victory.
 He scored twice in five league outings.
 At the end of the same season, Sordell was rewarded with his first professional contract, which he signed in April 2009.